mysociety/alaveteli/doc/INSTALL.md

 * `user`: the user that the software runs as
 * `site`: a string to identify your alaveteli instance

-There is a dumb python script at `script/make-crontab` which you can edit and run to do some basic substitution for you.
+There is a rake task that will help to rewrite this file into one that is useful to you, which can be invoked with:

+    bundle exec rake config_files:convert_crontab \
+	    DEPLOY_USER=deploy \
+		VHOST_DIR=/dir/above/alaveteli \
+		VCSPATH=alaveteli \
+		SITE=alaveteli \
+		CRONTAB=config/crontab-example > crontab

+You should change the `DEPLOY_USER`, `VHOST_DIR`, `VCSPATH` and `SITE` environment variables to match your server and installation.
+You should also edit the resulting `crontab` file to customize the `MAILTO` variable.

 One of the cron jobs refers to a script at `/etc/init.d/foi-alert-tracks`.
 This is an init script, a copy of